tanloong/statistics_r_data/README.md

 The data for the project are in data.zip.

-Please click "Code", then click "Download ZIP" to download the data.
+Please click the green button "Code", then click "Download ZIP" to download the repo/data.